Single Storey Extension - Simple Guide

 Do I Need Planning Permission

-The type of house you have and where it is located will ultimately decide whether you need local planning permission for single storey extension.
+The type of house you have and where it is located will ultimately decide whether you need local planning permission for a single storey extension.
 However, legislation has recently changed to allow permitted development rights for some single storey extensions.
 Rules have been changed to allow homeowners in England to extend their home within permitted development guidelines.

 However, they must:

-• Keep a similar appearance to the original exterior of your property
+- Keep a similar appearance to the original exterior of your property.

-• Not extend more than half of the area of the house.
+- Not extend more than half of the area of the house.

 What Building Regulations Should I Be Aware Of